 My passion for yoga started early in my teaching career.
 I worked long hours and began to feel disconnected from friends and family.
 After exploring many options, I began a daily yoga practice and started applying yogic techniques to my classroom.
 I saw the benefits unfold not only for myself but my students and was inspired to create a children’s yoga program based on inclusion and mindfulness.

-In my late 20’s, I discovered I had Spina Bifida, a congenital spine disorder.
+In my late 20’s, after years of debilitating pain, I discovered I had Spina Bifida, a congenital spine disorder.
 I underwent spine surgery and turned to my yoga practice as a way to heal.
-Yoga was pivotal in my recovery and I became driven to make this gift accessible to others.
+Yoga continues to be pivotal in my recovery and I became driven to make this gift accessible to others.
 It is my dream that everyone has the opportunity to reap the benefits of yoga no matter age, ability, background or income.

-When I am not practicing or teaching yoga you can find me relaxing at the greenbelt with my puppy Kash, my husband Charlie and our foster children.
-To learn more about my journey, visit www.katherinebanker.com or contact me at email@example.com.
+When I am not practicing or teaching yoga you can find me hiking, swimming, cooking and reading with my partner, our two kids and fur baby Kash.
+To contact Katherine email email@example.com.

 “Yoga helps us authentically relate with one another and build relationships through mindful connections.
 When yoga is accessible to all, it strengthens families, and builds communities.”

 I began my yoga practice to relieve stress when I was working as a preschool teacher and needed to unwind after busy days.
 I did not anticipate the effect it would have on my connections with children.
 I was more present in moments, I was better able to regulate my responses and model emotional intelligence, and I approached my work with more kindness.
 I knew that families would benefit immensely from the lessons I was learning, and I was excited to share my knowledge.